-The male G-spot is great at producing quick and powerful orgasms but also plays a role in sperm production.
+The prostate is great at producing quick and powerful orgasms but also plays a role in sperm production.

 Here’s everything you need to know about finding it and what to do with it.

-The male G-spot is often referred to at the P-spot; the “P” stands for prostate.
+The “male G-spot” is also called the P-spot; the “P” stands for prostate.
 The prostate is a walnut-sized gland located just below the bladder.

-You can actually reach it two ways: internally and externally.
+You can reach it in two ways: internally and externally.
 Both ways can feel ahh-mazing, so it comes down to your comfort level (or your partner’s).

 If you want to get up close and personal, the anus provides the most direct way.
 It’s located about 2 inches inside the rectum.
 That’s about first-knuckle deep if you have average-length fingers.

-You can indirectly stimulate the prostate via the perineum, or taint.
+You can indirectly stimulate the prostate via the taint (perineum).
 That’s the landing strip of skin that runs between the scrotum and anus.

 Taint nothin’ wrong with opting to reach the P-spot this way if either you or your partner are looking for a less penetrative option.